lane-webperformance/legion-metrics/README.md

 * value: a dictionary of measurements, where each measurement has the form:
   * value: a number
-  * units: a human-readable string describing the unit of the measurement, such as "milliseconds" or "milliseconds since 1970".
+  * unit: a human-readable string describing the unit of the measurement, such as "milliseconds" or "milliseconds since 1970".
   * interpretation: a human readable string describing the measurement.
 * details: if provided, must be an object which will be merged into the sample object using Object.assign().

-### metrics.sample.duration(milliseconds)
+### metrics.sample.duration(milliseconds : number)

 Construct a duration value, in milliseconds, for use in constructing a sample.
 For example: